General Information About Cervical Cancer

 - Human papillomavirus (HPV) infection is the major risk factor for cervical cancer.

-- There are usually no noticeable signs or symptoms of early cervical cancer but it can be detected early with regular check-ups.
+- There are usually no signs or symptoms of early cervical cancer but it can be detected early with regular check-ups.

 - Signs and symptoms of cervical cancer include vaginal bleeding and pelvic pain.

 - Tests that examine the cervix are used to detect (find) and diagnose cervical cancer.

 - Certain factors affect prognosis (chance of recovery) and treatment options.

 Cervical cancer is a disease in which malignant (cancer) cells form in the tissues of the cervix.

 Cervical cancer usually develops slowly over time.
 Before cancer appears in the cervix, the cells of the cervix go through changes known as dysplasia, in which abnormal cells begin to appear in the cervical tissue.
 Over time, the abnormal cells may become cancer cells and start to grow and spread more deeply into the cervix and to surrounding areas.